-I continue the series of articles on the relationship between architecture and the environment, proposing a brief contribution I made on the occasion of a conference call promoted by the Landscape Research Group at the International Society for the Philosophy of Architecture, in 2012; the issue of the call was: Ethics and Aesthetics of Architecture and the Environment; the title of my proposal was: The Architecture of Responsibility.
-The argument is more timely than ever, given that we are speaking of an epochal change of paradigm, concerning the vision of our common future of citizens in this unique place, which is the planet Earth.
+I continue the series of articles on the relation between architecture and the environment, proposing a brief contribution I made on the occasion of a conference call promoted by the Landscape Research Group at the International Society for the Philosophy of Architecture, in 2012; the issue of the call was: Ethics and Aesthetics of Architecture and the Environment; the title of my proposal was: The Architecture of Responsibility.
+The argument is more timely than ever, given that we are speaking of an epochal change of paradigm, concerning the vision of our common future of citizens in this unique place – the planet Earth.

 Over the last few decades, the signs of a global crisis related to unsustainable models of growth adopted by developed and developing countries are becoming self-evident: it is a diffused crisis, which has entangled economic, environmental, and social implications.
 Since then, people have been asking for remedies that political parties and deciders seem unable to take and share, at a global level.
 It is the crisis of a whole system: the modern society.
 This crisis will provoke catastrophes if urgent actions are continuously procrastinated.
 As philosopher Hans Jonas said in a famous interview of 1992, on the occasion of The United Nations Conference on Environment and Development held in Rio de Janeiro, day after day we are getting ‘closer to the bitter end.’
 Thirty years have gone by, but the signs of such a crisis have gone worse and worse.